GRIPS/network/README.md

 GRIPS Network Interface
 =======================

-This code implements and tests the specification of the GRIPS network interface:
+This C++ code implements and tests the specification of the GRIPS network interface:

 https://docs.google.com/document/d/1DubfOC0UKNMLMgQmaWAg3FIBkPa_e8ORo-74ypTPjdE/edit?usp=sharing

+To use these classes code in your actual software, you need to be able to incorporate C++ code (as opposed to just C code, for example).

 How to build
 ------------